Welcome

 Cuadernos de investigación musical, 17, enero-junio 2023, pp. 150-171.

 [From the Spanish abstract] In his 1935 work on musical instruments among the indigenous peoples of South America, Karl Gustav Izikowitz noted the existence of a group of clarinets without fingering holes and idioglottal which he called "the Southern type."
 Curiously, he did not include in his list one of the few (if not the only) current survivors of that organological family: the erque or erquencho, an aerophone built and played in northwestern Argentina and southern Bolivia.
-Of relatively simple structure, it produces a sound hoarse, squeaky and gangly, in a limited range of notes, which does not prevent it from being very popular in its area of origin.
+Of relatively simple structure, it produces a hoarse, squeaky and gangly sound, in a limited range of notes, which does not prevent it from being very popular in its area of origin.
 Unfortunately, outside it is, even today, quite unknown.
 The article offers a review of the main characteristics of an almost lost family, and of a sound artifact almost invisible and scarcely performed outside its more traditional contexts.

 All articles [in Spanish]